 The volume and composition of electronic data continues to evolve.
 As a result, organizations supporting e-discovery are developing innovative approaches to address this maturing global industry.
 Control Risks is one such company that is impacting the market through its security, geopolitical, and compliance expertise.

-“Clients who know us for our security or business intelligence services might be surprised to know that we’re an e-discovery provider,” said Nancy Stephenson, partner, Control Risks.
+“Clients who know us for our security or business intelligence services might be surprised to know that we’re an e-discovery provider,” said Antonia Karlan, principal in Control Risks’ compliance, forensics and intelligence practice.
 “But, e-discovery is a natural complement to our other offerings.
 We have on-the-ground resources in regions where few competitors have a presence and our multidisciplinary consulting teams collaborate on solutions to address increased regulatory, governance, and litigation challenges.”

 Meeting Global Privacy Needs with Technology